RomainCtl/RecoFinement/docs/developers/installation.md

 !!! tip
-    If you want to know more about the available orders and how you can contribute to the project, we invite you to look at the 'README.md' files of each repositories.
+    If you want to know more about the available orders and how you can contribute to the project, we invite you to look at the 'README.md' files of each repository.

     You can access it by clicking on the github button at the top right of this site.